The in situ formation of molecular and warm ionised gas triggered by hot outflows: Numerical Methods and Simulation parameters

 The cloud is exposed to a hot wind entering the simulation box at the left-hand $x$ boundary as indicated in Fig.~\ref{fig:initial-cloud-configuration}.
 The injected wind temperature and density are identical to the ambient medium.
 The wind velocity is set to $100\,\kmpers$ for all runs.
 For the right-hand edge in $x$ as well as both sides of the $y$ and $z$ direction we apply diode boundary condition.
 These are boundaries which allow the gas to leave the box but not enter.
 We distinguish between three different wind setups, namely a non-magnetic wind as well as two magnetised counterparts with the magnetic field of the wind being orientated along $x$ and along $y$, i.e. one configuration in which the field is parallel to the wind direction and one with the field perpendicular to the flow.
 In the following we refer to the three configurations as \emph{non-magnetic}, \emph{parallel field}, and \emph{perpendicular field}, respectively.
+The motivation for the three wind configurations is the following.
+The field strength in the hot regions of the ISM and in the circum-galactic medium can vary noticeably \citep[e.g.][]{Beck2015, Han2017}.
+Simulations suggest that the field in hot expanding bubbles can be very weak due to strong expansion and the resulting adiabatic weakening \citep[e.g.][]{GirichidisEtAl2018a}, which motivates the non-magnetic setup.
+The correlation length of the field in spiral galaxies is typically larger than the modelled cloud with a diameter of 100\,pc.
+The field in spiral galaxies is often parallel to the disc, however, there is a variety of local variations in the field configuration \citep[e.g.][]{Haverkorn2015}.
+Consequently, if a cloud is hit by a large-scale coherent outflow from the disc, the field is likely to be perpendicular to the outflow.
+Contrary, if the cloud forms or moves along opened up field lines -- see e.g. the X-shaped field structures -- the hot wind is more likely to move parallel to the field lines.
 We further differentiate between runs with and without the impact of self-gravity.
+Finally, we also run six comparison simulations without a wind; three different cloud densities with and without self-gravity each.
+The clouds in isolation enable us to directly compare how much compression, cooling and molecular gas is triggered, accelerated or prevented by the wind.
 An overview of all simulations and chosen combinations is given in table~\ref{tab:simulation-overview}.
-We simulate most of the runs for $40\,\mathrm{Myr}$ except for runs \texttt{By-d5.0+sg} and \texttt{By-d1.0-ng} which are terminated at $30$ and $20\,\mathrm{Myr}$, respectively, because of prohibitively small time steps.
+We simulate most of the runs for $40\,\mathrm{Myr}$ except for runs $\bm{B}\perp\bm{v}_\mathrm{w},\,n_\mathrm{c}=0.5\,\mathrm{cm}^{-3},\,+\mathrm{sg}$ and $\bm{B}\perp\bm{v}_\mathrm{w},\,n_\mathrm{c}=1\,\mathrm{cm}^{-3},\,-\mathrm{sg}$ which are terminated at $30$ and $20\,\mathrm{Myr}$, respectively, because of prohibitively small time steps.
+In both cases the perpendicular field configuration causes strong fields in regions of very low density, which leads to high Alfv\'{e}n speeds and thus small time steps.